buzy-coder/IADeep/README.md

 ```shell
 sudo apt-get install nvidia-container-runtime
 ```
-Enable the Nvidia runtime as your default runtime on your node.
+Enable the Nvidia runtime as your default runtime on your worker node.
 To do this, please edit the docker daemon config file which is usually present at /etc/docker/daemon.json:
 ```shell
 {
     "default-runtime": "nvidia",